soffgrupp6/assignment2/README.md

 The output is then buffered and checked for a *completed status* text.
 If the parser finds that the compilation failed, an exception is thrown.

+#### Unit Tests

+The Unit tests consists of trying to compile two different Github repos.
+One is a proper repo and other a non-existing one.
+The first one should yield a success, the other one a failure.
+We check for success by making sure that the compilation returns a success.

 ### Testing

 The testing of the repository is done by doing a *cd* to the *test/* directory, followed by a: